cikasm/idp-mvp/docs/problem-statement.md

 ## The pain points being solved

-1. **Over-engineering in IDPs:** Existing IDPs are complex, bloated, and require dedicated maintenance.
+1. **Over-engineering:** Existing IDPs are complex, bloated, and require dedicated maintenance.

-2. **Developer resistance:** Many IDPs fail due to lack of adoption.
+2. **Developer resistance and low adoption:** Often complex and hard to use, traditional IDPs fail to align with developer needs, leading to low perceived value and disengagement.

 3. **High setup & maintenance costs:** Open-source IDPs like Backstage require too much effort to configure.